Represents: 3rd Ward

-Dan is the first City Council President to read a land acknowledgement at the beginning of every Council meeting.
+Dan is the first City Council President to read a land acknowledgment at the beginning of every Council meeting.

-Dan chairs the City Council Public Health, Safety and Justice Committee and serves on the following Committees: Planning & Community Development, and Climate Action.
+Dan chairs the City Council Public Health, Safety and Justice Committee and serves on the following Committees: Planning, and Climate Action.

 Dan firmly believes in the value of serving in a governance role on a diverse range of boards to better understand the needs of the community.
 He has served on over 30 boards since he started on Council and is on the following Boards, Commissions and Task Forces:

 - Incarceration Prevention and Reduction Task Force (IPRTF)